iamshirazi/Elevator-System/README.md

 - There should be 3 console windows for each controller, in the floor window you can set how many floors you want, in the elevator window you can set how many windows you want
 - The rest should take care of itself

-# Instruction For Testing
-- Run the test class

 # Class Names Explained
 - Floor: This is our floor subsystem